jstacoder/flask-xxl/README.md

     ie:

         -   get_block(block_id) <-- requires use of flask.ext.xxl.apps.blog
+            *   add blocks of html/jinja2/template helpers into the db and access from within templates great for things like header navs or sidebar widgets

         -   get_icon(icon_name,icon_lib) <-- requires use of flask.ext.xxl.apps.blog
+            * flask.ext.xxl.apps.blog comes with 8 icon librarys!!!
+                -   Glyphicon
+                -   Font Awesome
+                -   Mfg_Labs
+                -   Elusive icons
+                -   Genericons
+                -  and more ...
+                access any icon anywhere in your templates! even from cms blocks!!!

         -   get_model(model_name,blueprint_name)
+            * access any model class from any template (currently only supports sqlalchemy models)

+        -   get_button(name)
+            * create buttons in the cms and access from within templates

 -   AppFactory class with many hooks into settings file (makes use of settings file similar to django)